Blue Badge Co. Top 5 Accessible National Parks UK

 To Learn more about Trampers, hiring and recommended routes, CLICK HERE

 Exmoor is another of our accessible National Parks offering use of an all-terrain Tramper in some places, as well as having many wheelchair-friendly routes.
 They have done great work to make it possible to explore and enjoy the beautiful landscape, whatever your ability.

-We think one of the best places to go on Exmoor for some autumnal colours is the Heddon Valley route.
+We think one of the best places to go on Exmoor is the Heddon Valley route.